OfficeDev/Microsoft-Teams-Samples/samples/msgext-action/java/README.md

 # Teams Message Extension Action Bot

-Explore this sample app that demonstrates how to build an Action-Based Messaging Extension for Microsoft Teams using Java and Spring Boot.
-It highlights key features such as bot interactions, message extensions, and dynamic content creation, allowing users to engage effectively within the Teams environment.
+Explore the capabilities of Action-Based Messaging Extensions in Microsoft Teams with this sample app.
+It showcases how to implement interactive features, including bots and message extensions, allowing users to create content dynamically through a user-friendly interface.

 There are two basic types of Messaging Extension in Teams: [Search-based](https://docs.microsoft.com/microsoftteams/platform/messaging-extensions/how-to/search-commands/define-search-command) and [Action-based](https://docs.microsoft.com/microsoftteams/platform/messaging-extensions/how-to/action-commands/define-action-command).
 This sample illustrates how to build an Action-based Messaging Extension.